icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

 * the URL where the model is deployed.
 For instance `https://<location>.ml.cloud.ibm.com/ml/v4`.
 * the authentication URL.
 For instance `https://iam.bluemix.net/identity/token`.

-You also require an API key that you take from the [cloud](https://cloud.ibm.com/iam/apikeys).
+You also require an API key that you take from the [IBM Cloud Identity and Access Management](https://cloud.ibm.com/iam/apikeys).

 # Task 2: Defining a machine learning provider in Decision Designer